jit1006/jit1006/README.md

 🏅 **About myself**<br>

-✔️ I am **Jitendra Kumar Rana**, currently i am pursuing my bachelors from VBU,Hazaribagh in Computer and Science. <br>
+✔️ I am **Jitendra Kumar Rana**, currently pursuing my bachelors from VBU,Hazaribagh in Computer and Science. <br>

 ✔️ I am interested in development and i also enjoy doing competitive programming. <br>